hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ### Ejection Disabled

 * If *Empty Clues* are enabled for the game, then all conventions relating to *Ejection* are "turned off".
-* Clues that would now trigger an *Ejection* instead are interpreted as an *Empty Clue*.
+* Clues that would trigger an *Ejection* are instead interpreted as an *Empty Clue*.
 (This is more efficient, since an *Ejection* is a 1-for-1 and an *Empty Clue* will always be better than this.)
 * Care has to be taken to ONLY perform *Ejection*-style clues that are globally known as being *Ejection*-like.
 For example, often times giving an *Unknown Trash Ejection*-style clue will NOT be globally known, and will then lead to the wrong cards being played.

 <br />